nifadyev/weather-bot/docs/development-details.md

 Tests with imitation of actual behavior.
 They will mostly cover interaction with OWM API and Telegram.

 Will not be implemented until MVP.

+## Type Checking

+The project should be statically typed from the beginning.
+Development team has experience with typing existing codebase and it always ended on incomplete state.
+System is working so why bothering with types?!

+That is why system will be strictly typed by default.